sjaturner/textscope/README.md

 ## Build instructions

-I'm using Linx (and I'm not sure that this would work on Windows because of the signal handling ...)
+I'm using Linux (and I'm not sure that this would work on Windows because of the signal handling ...)

     git clone git@github.com:sjaturner/textscope.git
     cargo build